-- In December 2020 and January 2021, GLP toxicology studies were initiated for PTV:PGRN (DNL593) and ATV:TREM2 (DNL919), respectively, triggering the second preclinical milestone payments under the Takeda Collaboration Agreement of \$8.0 million for each program.
+- In December 2020 and January 2021, GLP toxicology studies were initiated for DNL593 ("PTV:PGRN") and DNL919 ("ATV:TREM2"), respectively, triggering the second preclinical milestone payments under the Takeda Collaboration Agreement of \$8.0 million for each program.
 The milestone payment for PTV:PGRN was received in January 2021 and ATV:TREM2 was received in March 2021; - In January 2021, we announced completion of the DNL151 (BIIB122) Phase 1b study in Parkinson's patients.
 In March 2021, we completed our Phase 1 study of DNL151 (BIIB122).
 In May 2021, we presented results from both studies at the International Association of Parkinsonism and Related Disorders Virtual Congress held on May 1-4.
-DNL151 (BIIB122) was generally well tolerated, and target engagement and pathway engagement biomarker goals were met.
-We plan, together with our collaboration partner Biogen, to initiate late-stage clinical development of DNL151 (BIIB122) in patients with Parkinson's disease by year-end 2021; - In January 2021, following achievement of human biomarker proof of concept with DNL310 for Hunter syndrome, we announced the addition of five new brain-penetrant ERT programs in our ETV portfolio including: (1) ETV:GBA for Gaucher disease and Parkinson's disease; (2) ETV:GAA for Pompe disease; (3) ETV:IDUA for MPS I; (4) ETV:NAGLU for MPS IIIB; and (5) ETV:ARSA for metachromatic leukodystrophy ("MLD"); - In February 2021, we reported three-month data from Cohort A (n=5) in a Phase 1/2 study of DNL310 in patients with Hunter syndrome.
+DNL151 (BIIB122) was generally well tolerated, and target engagement and pathway engagement biomarker goals were met; - In January 2021, following achievement of human biomarker proof of concept with DNL310 for Hunter syndrome, we announced the addition of five new brain-penetrant ERT programs in our ETV portfolio including: (1) ETV:GBA for Gaucher disease and Parkinson's disease; (2) ETV:GAA for Pompe disease; (3) ETV:IDUA for MPS I; (4) ETV:NAGLU for MPS IIIB; and (5) ETV:ARSA for metachromatic leukodystrophy ("MLD"); - In February 2021, we reported three-month data from Cohort A (n=5) in a Phase 1/2 study of DNL310 in patients with Hunter syndrome.
 The data showed that DNL310 treatment resulted in normalization of GAG levels in cerebrospinal fluid and a safety and tolerability profile consistent with standard of care ERT.
-In March 2021, we announced that the U.S. Food and Drug Administration ("FDA") granted Fast Track designation to DNL310 for the treatment of patients with Hunter syndrome;
+In March 2021, we announced that the U.S. Food and Drug Administration ("FDA") granted Fast Track designation to DNL310 for the treatment of patients with Hunter syndrome; - In June 2021, we announced that our collaboration partner Sanofi commenced dosing in a Phase 2 study of DNL758 (SAR443122), a peripherally-restricted small molecule inhibitor of RIPK1, in patients with CLE, triggering a \$15.0 million milestone which was received in July 2021;